Homemade Blackberry Ice Cream

 Why make this ice cream?

-- It makes smooth and creamy ice cream with no ice crystals and no one will believe that it was not made using an ice cream maker.
+- It makes smooth, creamy ice cream with no ice crystals, and no one will believe it wasn’t made with an ice cream maker.

 Ingredients and substitutes

-- Vanilla - Condensed milk usually has vanilla so feel free to omit it.
-But, a little extra vanilla extract just makes the flavors pop.
+- Vanilla – Condensed milk usually has vanilla, so feel free to omit it.
+But a little extra vanilla extract just makes the flavors pop.

-- Blackberries - You use fresh blackberries or frozen blackberries for this ice cream.
+- Blackberries – You can use fresh blackberries or frozen blackberries for this ice cream.
 I like to crush the blackberries with a fork so I have large chunks that give a nice marble look.
 You can also pulse them in a blender and strain them through a fine-mesh sieve to remove the fiber and seeds to make a smooth puree.
-It really depeneds on the flavor, texture, and color you like.
+It really depends on the flavor, texture, and color you like.

 - Optional ingredients

-Homemade blackberry ice cream recipe
+Step-by-step: Homemade blackberry ice cream recipe

-Pro tip - The more you whip the cream the fluffier the ice cream.
+Pro tip – The more you whip the cream, the fluffier the ice cream.
 But, do not overwhip or you will churn the whipping cream into butter. - Next, add the condensed milk and vanilla extract.
 Mix a minute more to combine.
 This is your ice cream base.

-Pro tip - This is your basic no-churn vanilla ice cream?
+Pro tip – This is your basic no-churn vanilla ice cream.

 - Crush the blackberries with a fork.
 Then, add the blackberry puree to the whipped cream mixture and combine.

-Pro tip - I like to give it a gentle swirl just enough to combine and marble it.
-Alternatively, stir vigorously to blend it into a smooth blackberry pink color. - Lastly, pour into an ice cream container and freeze for at least 4 hours or overnight.
+Pro tip – I like to give it a gentle swirl just enough to combine and marble it.
+Alternatively, stir vigorously to blend it into a smooth blackberry-pink color. - Lastly, pour into an ice cream container and freeze for at least 4 hours or overnight.

 Pro tip – For the creamiest ice cream, thaw the container for at least 10 minutes before you attempt to scoop the ice cream.
 This will soften any ice crystals. - Enjoy!

 - Whip the cream separately, then fold the rest of the mixture into the whipped cream.
-This makes the end result more soft and creamy in texture.
+This makes the ice cream softer and creamier in texture.

-- Crushed fruits will make a marbled effect, pureed will give a perfect blend.
+- Crushed fruits will have a marbled effect, and pureed fruits will give a perfect blend.
 Adding a combination of all crushed, pureed, and whole gives a wonderful experience.

-- If you use less fat the possibility of ice crystals forming can be high.
+- If you use less fat, the possibility of ice crystals forming can be high.
 A great way to reduce that is to just stir the ice cream once or twice in between.

 - You can store ice cream in a metal loaf pan wrapped in aluminum foil.
 The foil helps prevent the formation of ice crystals.
-I like to use these silicon ice cream tubs with firm lids.
+I like to use these silicone ice cream tubs with firm lids.

 - Let the ice cream thaw a few minutes before you attempt to scoop it.
 This will give the ice crystals a moment to soften.